 - A failure to provide adequate notice on resignation, contrary to express contractual provision to work a prescribed number of weeks or months having resigned.

-- Resigning and going to work for a competitor, or setting up business in direct competition with the employer, contrary to the scope of any post-termination restrictions.
+- Resigning to work for a competitor, or setting up business in direct competition with the employer, contrary to the scope of any post-termination restrictions.

 In the context of implied terms, these include the duty of mutual trust and confidence, the duty of fidelity and the duty of confidentiality that arise by operation of common law.

 The duty of mutual trust and confidence implies a duty on the part of both employer and employee not to act in such a way that’s likely to seriously damage, or destroy, the relationship of trust and confidence between the parties.
 The implied duty of fidelity requires the employee to faithfully serve the employer, and not to act against the employer’s interests, during the course of their employment.
 The implied duty of confidentiality refers to the duty not to disclose any confidential information obtained by the employee in the course of their employment, or to use such information for their own financial or personal gain.

 Common examples of an implied breach of contract by an employee include:

 - Acts of gross misconduct, such as physical violence, serious insubordination, serious breaches of health and safety requirements, intoxication or possession of alcohol and drugs, discrimination or harassment, theft or fraud, and misuse of company property.